arialhamed/arialhamed.github.io/_pages/index.md

 - [ ] Restructure to have inUrl as the root dir of repo contents instead of the url to the repo (like add /contents to standardize between all content urls, not necessary for all repo view)
 - [ ] Disable particles.js background by getting performance of device
 - [ ] File downloading via blob (both authenticated & non-authenticated browsers)

+Known limits:
+- Modified datetime for file contents
+	- This is due to GitHub API's abuse detection or something

 <script>
 let working_seconds=0;